Deutsches Museum Munich: opening hours, admission fees and exhibitions

 - Captivating views of the universe and the world of astronomy await in the planetarium and observatory.

-Admission prices for the Deutsches Museum
+Admission prices for the Deutsches Museum and opening hours

 - Adults: 14 Euro (up to five years and members free);